Atari-01/Script-chatgpt-shortcuts/README.md

 # Script chatgpt shortcuts

-This repository contains a lightweight Tampermonkey script that enhances the ChatGPT user experience by adding two custom keyboard shortcuts.
+This repository contains a lightweight Tampermonkey script that enhances the ChatGPT user experience by adding custom keyboard shortcuts.
 The goal is to streamline navigation and improve productivity without relying on UI interactions.

 ## Quick Install